Bennotsi-MTG/Doomsday-Codex/core/basics.md

 Meaning that if we shift this 4 card pile to the bottom, we can put any card on top.
 In this case we put a Lion's Eye Diamond on top, which we draw with Gitaxian Probe.
-The Lion's Eye Diamond then pays for the Three Wishes, which exiles the other two LEDs and the Burning Wish we need to produce mana and wish for and cast Tendrils.
+The Lion's Eye Diamond then pays for the Three Wishes, which exiles the other two LEDs and the Burning Wish we need to produce mana, wish for Tendrils of Agony and cast it.

 ## Variations